Skip to main content Skip to footer

 Costs for tube tickets depend on how many zones you travel through.
 Stay in zone one, and you’ll pay up to a maximum of £8.10 a day.
 Go through to zones eight and nine, and it’s £21.20.

 Want to plan the best tube routes for some of the city’s top attractions?
-Then take a look at this.
-This helpful London transport map shows locations and which lines get you there fastest.
+Our London Underground route map shows the tube lines you can take at each stop.

 Tubes to get to major attractions